mtyw/mtyw.github.io/src/index.md

 <span style="font-size: 18pt;">Research Highlights</span><br>

 <details>
-<summary>An Improved U-Net For Semantic Segmentation Enhancement</summary>
+<summary>An Improved U-Net For Semantic Segmentation Of Liquid Spray Images</summary>
 <p>
    <br><img src="UNET-GIB.jpg" alt="U-NET-GIB" width="850" height=auto><br><br>
    <a href="https://lynerlwl.github.io">Lyner Lim</a>, a PhD student under my co-supervision, has developed an improved U-Net algorithm.
-The algorithm uses Gaussian filtering as an inductive bias to enhance convolutional feature learning in a U-Net with the objective of performing a better semantic segmentation of liquid spray images in spray applications.<br>
+The algorithm uses Gaussian filtering as an inductive bias to enhance convolutional feature learning in a U-Net with the objective of performing a better semantic segmentation of liquid spray images in spray applications.
 The proposed Gaussian inductive bias diffuses sharp edges into a regularised coarse edge structure at the contour boundaries.
-This maximizes the visibility of the contour boundary in the eyes of the convolution extractor receptive field, allowing the convolutional feature extractor in the U-Net to efficiently differentiate between the geometrical formation of the outward contour boundary and the clustered pixels in the inward contour boundary using a pixel-based transitional derivative dissimilarity measure to confidently segmenting the identified contour into the correct class.<br>
+This maximizes the visibility of the contour boundary in the eyes of the convolution extractor receptive field, allowing the convolutional feature extractor in the U-Net to efficiently differentiate between the geometrical formation of the outward contour boundary and the clustered pixels in the inward contour boundary using a pixel-based transitional derivative dissimilarity measure to confidently segmenting the identified contour into the correct class.
 The experimental results demonstrate the practical value of the improved U-Net.
 It has outperformed the basic U-Net in segmenting the key droplets, a crucial requirement in spray applications.
    <br><br>
    Related Publications:<br>
    [1] Semantic Liquid Spray Understanding with Computer-Generated Images, IEEE Access (Early Access), 2024.<br>